KaiYan289/RLpapersnote/README.md

 * *Neural MMO: A Massively Multiagent Game Environment for Training and Evaluating Intelligent Agents* (2019) A testbed for massive number of agents for MARL.

+* *Continual World: A Robotic Benchmark For Continual Reinforcement Learning* (NeurIPS 21')

+Continual learning (CL) — the ability to continuously learn, building on previously acquired knowledge — is a natural requirement for long-lived autonomous reinforcement learning (RL) agents.

 * *Deep Reinforcement Learning and the Deadly Triad* (2018)

 This paper studies the convergence behavior of the Q-value, and concluded that: